buchanana01/ve-content/docs/corpse-flower.md

 # Amorphophallus titanum

 Amorphophallus titanum, the titan arum, is a flowering plant with the largest unbranched inflorescence in the world.
 The talipot palm, Corypha umbraculifera, has a larger inflorescence, but it is branched rather than unbranched.
 A. titanum is endemic to Sumatra.
 Due to its odor, like that of a rotting corpse, the titan arum is characterized as a carrion flower, and is also known as the corpse flower or corpse plant (Indonesian: bunga bangkai—bunga means flower, while bangkai can be translated as corpse, cadaver, or carrion).
-For the same reason, the title "corpse flower" is also attributed to the genus Rafflesia.
+For the same reason, the title <span data-click-image-zoomto="pct:40,40,20,20">"corpse flower"</span> is also attributed to the genus Rafflesia.
-<param ve-ltd primary
+<param ve-map
        data="/geojson/corpse-flower-bloom.json"
        basemap="Esri_WorldGrayCanvas"
+       marker-type="circle"
+       radius="4"
+       stroke="blue"
+       fill="blue"
+       fill-opacity="1"
        time-dimension="true"
        auto-play="false"
        auto-fit="false"